-A Fixed Penalty Notice (FPN) is an ‘on the spot’ fine for committing criminal offences such as:
+A fixed penalty notice (sometimes called an FPN) is an ‘on the spot’ fine for committing criminal offences such as:

-You can also pay in person at our customer service centre or send a cheque to: Cambridge City Council, Customer Service Centre, PO Box 700, Cambridge CB1 0JH.
+Alternatively you can send a cheque to us at Cambridge City Council, Customer Service Centre, PO Box 700, Cambridge CB1 0JH.

 Remember to quote the fixed penalty notice serial number.